 Transgender people have some different experiences than lesbian, gay, and bisexual people.
-You can learn more about transgender people through our pages:

 There are laws that prevent discrimination against LGBTQ people.
 Discrimination is hurtful language or behavior.
 Each state has its own laws and it is important to learn the laws in your city or town.

 Every June, the LGBTQ community celebrates their achievements and history.